September 21-22, 2019 at Camp Curran near Tacoma WA

 * Water Is Life with Lisa Powers (Comanche): Gather together to honor, respect and give thanks to the Waters of the World in a ceremony of prayer and singing the Anishinabe Water Song in respect of Josephine Mandamin, Elder who walked around the 5 great lakes with prayers in honor of the Water.
 Ceremony will include time to discuss what we can do individually and as a group to promote further honoring and protecting of our water.

-We are inviting the inspirational Helen Thayer as a keynote speaker for the next Wolf Gathering.
+We would like to invite the inspirational Helen Thayer as a keynote speaker for the next Wolf Gathering.
 In the scope and significance of accomplishments achieved by women, Helen Thayer stands alone.
 Author of Three Among The Wolves, Polar Dream & Walking The Gobi, she travels without guides or support teams.
 At times she has overcome incredible obstacles to reach her goals through dedicated planning and problem solving.
 In a career that spans the planet north to south and east to west, her diversity and experience are without compare.
 Named one of the Great Explorers of the Twentieth Century by National Geographic and honored in a ceremony at the White House, Helen is truly “one-of-a-kind.”
 She uses her vast experience to convince young and old that all great triumphs are realized by total commitment to a goal, to planning for success and finally determination to reach the top.
 She explains, “I’ve been there and here’s how I did it.”